RobertHennings/BachelorThesis/Data/ReadMe.md

 3) PastorAndStambaughEditedData.csv:
 Holds the Pastor and Stambaugh data on the liquidity index and portfolio returns.
 This file was taken from their personal website where an updated version can be found.

+4) ReturnsOnDecilePortfoliosSortedOnHistoricalLiquidityBetas.csv:
+This file holds the returns of the decile portfolios that were sorted based on their historical liquidity beta.
+This file was taken from their personal website where an updated version can be found.